 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

 The Maldivian Rufiya (MVR) is divided into 100 laari.
 The resorts in the Maldives are generally expensive and travellers should ensure they bring sufficient funds.
-There are no cash machines and travellers' cheques are rarely used, but there are currency exchange facilities available at resorts and banks.
+There are no cash machines, but there are currency exchange facilities available at resorts and banks.
 Major credit cards are accepted at most resorts and hotels.
 US Dollars can be exchanged at the airport, banks or hotels.
 Guests staying at resorts can settle their accounts in hard foreign currency (US Dollars are best), or with credit cards.
 Banks are usually closed on Fridays and Saturdays.

 Exchange RateNot available.

 Maldives High Commission, London, United Kingdom: +44 (0)20 7224 2135.

 American Embassy, Colombo, Sri Lanka (also responsible for Maldives): +94 11 249 8500.